explaingit

 Prompt 2

-How do I configure jQuery File Upload to split large video files into chunks and handle resume on connection loss?
+How do I configure jQuery File Upload to split large files into 10MB chunks so uploads can recover from a dropped internet connection?

 Prompt 3